WitheringWillow/WitheringWillow/README.md

 - Hi, I’m @WitheringWillow
 - I’m currently learning **Java**, **Python**, and improving my skills in **C++**
 - You can find me on Discord @WitheringWillow#1629 but I won't respond :D
-- I love playing fps, roguelites, and rhythm games
+- I love running, messing around with tech, and different types of art!